-When an offerer receives an answer that contains an SDP 'dtlsconnection' attribute with a 'new' value, and if the offerer becomes DTLS client (based on the value of the SDP 'setup' attribute value [RFC4145]), the offerer MUST establish a DTLS association.
+When an offerer receives an answer that contains an SDP 'dtls-id' attribute with a new value, and if the offerer becomes DTLS client (based on the value of the SDP 'setup' attribute value [RFC4145]), the offerer MUST establish a DTLS association.
 If the offerer becomes DTLS server, it MUST wait for the answerer to establish the DTLS association.

-If the answer contains an SDP 'dtls-connection' attribute with an 'existing' value, the offerer will continue using the previously established DTLS association.
-It is considered an error case if the answer contains a 'dtls-connection' attribute with an 'existing' value, and a DTLS association does not exist.
+If the answer contains an SDP 'dtls-id' attribute with a previously assigned value, the offerer will continue using the previously established DTLS association.
+It is considered an error case if the answer contains a 'dtls-id' attribute with a previously assigned value, and a DTLS association does not exist.

-An offerer needs to be able to handle error conditions that can occur during an offer/answer transaction, e.g. if an answer contains an SDP 'dtls-connection' attribute with an 'existing' value even if no DTLS connection exists, or if the answer contains a new fingerprint value for an existing DTLS connection.
-If such error case occurs, the offerer SHOULD terminate the associated DTLS connection (if it exists) and send a new offer in order to terminate each media stream using the DTLS association, by setting the associated port value to zero [RFC4145].
+An offerer needs to be able to handle error conditions that can occur during an offer/answer transaction, e.g. if an answer contains an SDP 'dtls-id' attribute with a previosuly assigned value even if no DTLS association exists, or if the answer contains one or more new fingerprint values for an existing DTLS association.
+If such error case occurs, the offerer SHOULD terminate the associated DTLS association (if it exists) and send a new offer in order to terminate each media stream using the DTLS association, by setting the associated port value to zero [RFC4145].